the importance of a bill of sale:

 By creating a Special Needs Trust, benefits can be passed on to a disabled beneficiary without interfering with his or her public benefits.
 A Special Needs Trust must be drafted carefully and include precise language in order effectively protect the disabled beneficiary.
 The trust must provide that the beneficiary cannot have control of the trust, and the trust must only be used for non-essentials.
 When drafting the trust, it is essential to set forth guidelines to include language that prohibits the trust from being used in any way that overlaps with the disabled beneficiary’s public assistance.

-For experienced attorneys who draft Special Needs Trust and can educate you on how to properly manage and administer the trust, contact Klauer & Foster and schedule an appointment.
+For experienced attorneys who draft Special Needs Trust and can educate you on how to properly manage and administer the trust, contact Richard L. Klauer and schedule an appointment.

 Did You quit your job because of transportation issues?